nllptr/dotfiles/README.md

 This repository contains configuration files for various applications.

 ## Installation
-1. Clone the repository in to your home (`~`) directory.
+1. Clone the repository
+2. From the repository root, run `./install.sh`.
+You might need `chmod +x install.sh` to make it executable.
+   Note: This script will not make any backups of previous configs.
-2. Install the applications you wish to use.
+3. Install the applications you wish to use.
 See directions below for details on each application that is configured by these dotfiles.

 # Applications